 - a declaration that the density of livestock hasn't increased as a consequence of the project

-- a description of burning activities such as location, timing, method and extent
+- a description of burning activities such as location, timing, method and extent, or an explanation of why planned burning was not conducted

 - fire permits.

 We provide you with an audit schedule when your project is declared.
-This includes at least 3 audits, and additional audits can be triggered.
+This includes at least 3 audits.
+Additional audits can be triggered.

 You must provide audit reports according to this schedule.